The topology of closed manifolds with quasi-constant sectional curvature: Introduction

-The curvature leaves function $\lambda$ is defined at non-isotropic points (see also the section \ref{leafcurv}) by:
+The {\em curvature leaves function} $\lambda$ is defined at non-isotropic points (see also the section \ref{leafcurv}) by:

-Our second result aims to extend Theorem \ref{arbitrary} to the case of $1$-QC manifolds.
+Our second result aims to extend Theorem \ref{arbitrary} to the case of $1$-QC manifolds under additional hypotheses.

 \begin{theorem} Let $M^n$, $n\geq 3$, be a closed $n$-manifold with infinite torsion-free $\pi_1(M)$, admitting a $1$-QC metric with orientable distinguished line field, which is conformally flat when $n=3$.
 Moreover, suppose $\lambda >0$ on $M-C$ and that every tangent $2$-plane at an isotropic point has positive sectional curvature.
-Then $M$ is diffeomorphic to a $n$-sphere with $1$-handles, when $C\neq\emptyset$, or a spherical bundle over the circle, otherwise. \end{theorem}
+Then $M$ is diffeomorphic to a connected sum of $S^{n-1}$-bundles over $S^1$ (possibly not orientable). \end{theorem} By convention a connected sum of an empty set of $n$-manifolds is the $n$-sphere.